Matsuno, Ehime: Government

-Matsuo has a mayor-council form of government with a directly elected mayor and a unicameral town council of seven members.
+Matsuno has a mayor-council form of government with a directly elected mayor and a unicameral town council of seven members.
 Matsuno, together with Uwajima and Kihoku, contributes four members to the Ehime Prefectural Assembly.

-In terms of national politics, the town is part of Ehime 4th district of the lower house of the Diet of Japan.
+In terms of national politics, Matsuno is part of Ehime 3rd district of the lower house of the Diet of Japan.
+Prior to 2022, the town was part of Ehime 4th district.

 Economy

 Matsuno's economy is centered on forestry and to a lesser extent, horticulture.
 Matsuno is known for its peach production, but not on a large scale.
 There are many river terraces formed by undulating rivers, and there is little flat land.

 Education

 Matsuo has two public elementary schools and one public middle school operated by the town government.
 The town does not have a high school.